Andruid929/mind-android/README.md

 ## Contributing

-I welcome contributions!
+The biggest reason of making this repo public was for contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 1. Fork this repo
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
+2. Create your feature branch (`git checkout -b feat/your-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -am 'Some feature commit message'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to the branch (`git push origin fea/your-feature`)
 5. Open a pull request

 ---